 Orange continuously streamlines and improves its processes to bring down cost and improve efficiency.
 The New Operating Model project was launched to this effect.
 It aims to streamline and automate process, optimize the IT expenses and felicitate commercial initiatives.
 Hence, this summarizes the Orange marketing mix.

 Orange is large multinational telecommunications company.
-It is a French company with operations in 28 countries mainly in Europe and Africa.
-It had a revenue of 40 billion euros in 2015.
-It serves 263 million customers worldwide with 150,000+ employees.
+It is a French company with operations in more than 20 countries mainly in Europe and Africa.
+It had a revenue of more than 40 billion euros annually and it serves more than 250 million customers worldwide with 150,000+ employees.

 The group has 200 million mobile customers and 18 million fixed broadband customers.
 Orange also provides telecommunication services to business clients under the brand Orange Business Services.

 This article has been researched & authored by the Content & Research Team.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.

 Browse marketing strategy and 4Ps analysis of more brands similar to Orange.
 The Marketing Strategy & Mix section covers 4Ps and 7Ps of more than 800 brands in 2 categories.